kfaubel/AstroImages/README.md

 ## Key Features

-- **Dual-pane interface**: File list with image preview

 - **Multi-format support**: FITS, XISF, JPEG, PNG, BMP, TIFF, GIF, and WebP files
 - **FITS file support**: Native parsing and display of astronomical FITS files
 - **XISF file support**: Full support for PixInsight's XISF format with metadata extraction
 - **Filename parsing**: Extract metadata from structured filenames (perfect for NINA users)
 - **FITS header display**: View and sort by FITS header keywords and XISF properties
-- **File metadata viewer**: Click the 📋 button on any row to view comprehensive file metadata, headers, and image properties
+- **File metadata viewer**: Click the (i) button on any row to view comprehensive file metadata, headers, and image properties
-- **Image navigation**: Keyboard shortcuts and slideshow mode
-- **Zoom controls**: Fit-to-window, actual size, and custom zoom levels
 - **File sorting**: Select and move multiple files to another folder or the trash
-- **Configuration persistence**: Remembers your settings and last folder
-- **Help system**: Built-in documentation and splash screen

-### Perfect for NINA Users
+### Support for NINA Users

 If you use NINA (N.I.N.A. - Nighttime Imaging 'N' Astronomy) with structured specified filenames like:
 ```